 You will now be required to specify if you want to share the folder with one user, a group, or all users on Globus.
 In an instance where you want to share it with an user, you will be required to type in the user's name or email address in the "Username or Email" field.
 Globus will display some matching results in the dropdown menu from which you can pick the right one.

 NOTE: If the user in question hasn't used Globus before or is a non-UB user, you can just put in their email address and click "Add."
 The user will be notified through email and will be prompted to create a Globus account before they can access the file.
-For more information on this, please view this document.
+For more information on this, please view this document and feel free to share with your collaborator.

 You can also decide if you want the user to have the access to read or write the folder.
 You might choose the 'read only,' for instance, if you want to share the results of a study with a colleague.
 On the other hand, if you're working on a joint project and want collaborators to add or update files, you will choose the the read and write options.
 You are not able to remove the 'read' option as it's a requirement of sharing a folder with other users.